 What is Pay Per Click Advertising (PPC)?

-PPC or Pay Per Click – campaigns give your business a boost by advertising your services on search engines such as Google and Bing.
+PPC or Pay Per Click campaigns give your business a boost by advertising your services on search engines, such as Google and Bing.
 You know those links that often come at the top of your search results, which say ‘Ad’ underneath and sometimes have star ratings?
-Those are PPC ads, and every time someone clicks on one the business pays a fee, hence the name ‘pay per click’.
+Those are PPC ads, and every time someone clicks on one, the business (that put up the ad) pays a fee, hence the name ‘pay per click’.
 The ads that you see on social networking sites are also often PPC ads, and in recent years have transformed the way that companies spend their advertising budgets.
-One advantage of PPC is that you spend as much as you’re willing to, so you can start small and grow your campaigns based on the feedback you get.
+One advantage of PPC is that you get to spend as much as you’re willing to, so you can start small and grow your campaigns based on the feedback you get.

-Using PPC ads increases your visibility in a fast and effective way, and when used skilfully can lead to much higher conversion rates.
+PPC ads increase your visibility in a fast and effective way, and when used skillfully, can lead to much higher conversion rates.
 Other benefits include building brand awareness, having clear, measurable targets, and being able to tailor your target audience for each ad.
-In this guide, we’ll take you through everything you need to know about using PPC for search engines, including AdWords, as well as going into detail about ads for Facebook, Instagram, Twitter and LinkedIn.
-We’ll also take a look at some statistics on click through rates and offer some guidance on common mistakes to avoid.
+In this guide, we’ll take you through everything you need to know about using PPC for search engines.
+We will also go into detail about ads for Facebook, Instagram, Twitter, and LinkedIn, then take a look at some statistics on click-through rates, and offer some guidance on common mistakes to avoid.

 As with any technical marketing campaign, PPC has specific terminology that can be a little confusing for newcomers.
-In order to learn about PPC with confidence, and to avoid being intimidated by unfamiliar terms, it’s a good idea to familiarise yourself with some of the terminology before you start.
+To learn about PPC with confidence, and to avoid being intimidated by unfamiliar terms, it’s a good idea to familiarise yourself with some of the terminologies before you start.
 Then, when you come to set up your own PPC campaign, the process will be much smoother because you’ll already be clued up on everything you need to know.
-Below you’ll find the basic terms that we think all PPC beginners should know, along with jargon-free explanations for each one.
-Knowing these is the first step to building a successful PPC campaign.
+Below, you’ll find the basic terms that we think all PPC beginners should know, along with jargon-free explanations for each one.
+Understanding these is the first step to building a successful PPC campaign.

-Ad Extensions are bits of information you can add on to your standard PPC text ad.
-They include your company address, phone number, more page links and product images.
-Ad extensions are useful for customising your PPC strategy for your business, for example, a shop is more likely to include an address, while an online retailer is more likely to feature images.
+Ad Extensions are bits of information you can add to your standard PPC text ad.
+They include your company address, phone number, more page links, and product images.
+Ad extensions are useful for customising your PPC strategy for your business.
+For example, a shop is more likely to include an address, while an online retailer is more likely to feature images.

-This refers to where your ad displays on a search results page, and is determined by the amount you bid and your quality score.
-There are around 10 paid ads per search results page, with first position being at the top of the first page of search results.
-The better and more popular the advert the more prominent the position will be, which in turn increases the amount of clicks you receive as well as lowering the cost of the advert to you!
+This refers to where your ad displays on a search results page and is determined by the amount you bid and your quality score.
+There are around ten paid ads per search results page, with the first position being at the top of the first page of search results.
+The better and more popular the advert, the more prominent the position will be, which in turn increases the number of clicks you receive and lowers the cost of the advert to you!

-The click through rate (CTR) is a measure of the effectiveness of your PPC campaign, and is determined by dividing the number of clicks received by the number of impressions received.
+The click-through rate (CTR) is a measure of the effectiveness of your PPC campaign and is determined by dividing the number of clicks you receive by the number of impressions.
 CTR is also used to determine the quality score of a keyword.
-By having high CTRs and quality scores, you can achieve a higher ad position at a lower cost.
+With high CTRs and quality scores, you can achieve a higher ad position at a lower cost.

-This is any action that a user undertakes on your site, which you deem to be more valuable than them simply visiting and leaving.
-Often referred to as ‘goals’, conversions include filling in web forms, watching videos, following social network profiles and, of course, making purchases.
+This is an action that a user undertakes on your site, which you deem to be more valuable than them simply visiting and leaving.
+Often referred to as ‘goals’, conversions include filling in web forms, downloading ebooks, watching videos, following social network profiles, and, of course, making purchases.

 The term impression refers to an individual placement of an ad on a page, be it on a search engine or a social networking site.
-An impression is an estimate of the number of people a particular advertisement is reaching, and may be counted in different ways depending upon the way the ad is situated on the page, as well as the number of times the web page where the ad appears is shown.
-Ad reports list the number of total times of impression of the ad, which basically counts the number of times that the ad was served by the search engine when the keywords that the ad is connected to were searched for.
+An impression is an estimate of the number of people a particular advertisement is reaching.
+You can count it in different ways depending upon howthe ad is situated on the page and the number of times the web page where the ad appears is shown.
+Ad reports list the number of impressions of the ad, which basically counts the number of times that the ad was served by the search engine when people searched for keywords related to the ad.

-CPM stands for cost per thousand Impressions (the M is the Roman numeral abbreviation for 1,000.)
-CPM is one of the most common ways of buying digital media.
-You essentially pay for every time your ad loads on a page or in an app.
+CPM stands for cost per thousand Impressions (the M is the Roman numeral abbreviation for 1,000).
+Actually, CPM is one of the most common ways of buying digital media.
+You essentially pay CPM every time your ad loads on a page or in an app.

-CPC stands for cost per click advertising.
-Here the advertiser pays when a click is made on an ad.
+CPC stands for cost-per-click advertising.
+Here the advertiser pays whenever people click on their ad.
 Some advertisers prefer to buy CPC versus CPM because they believe they only pay when someone is interested enough in the message to want more info.

 CPL is short for cost per lead, meaning that the advertiser pays when a lead form is completed and submitted.
-CPL is common in B2B marketing, where it is unlikely that someone will make a purchase immediately.
+Keep in mind that CPL is common in B2B marketing, where it is unlikely that someone will make a purchase immediately.

 CPA or CPS

 Cost per acquisition or cost per sale.
 Here the advertiser pays only if a purchase is made.
-This is relatively low-risk way to buy media because the advertiser only pays when revenue is driven
+This is a relatively low-risk way to buy media because the advertiser only pays when revenue is driven.

-A quality score is a rating of the relevance of your ads, and is higher if you bid on terms that are relevant to your site, as well as if your ads include keywords that are also present on your landing page.
-Higher quality scores result in high ad positions, which encourages advertisers to only include relevant information and avoid spamming.
+A quality score is a rating of the relevance of your ads and is higher if you bid on terms that are relevant to your site.
+Your quality score also increases when you bid on keywords that are present on your landing page.
+Higher quality scores result in high ad positions, encouraging advertisers to only include relevant information and avoid spamming.

 This acronym stands for Return on Ad Spend and is similar to ROI, as it is the revenue generated for each pound you spend on ads.
 It is sometimes used to compare the performance of two different advertising strategies.
-Ensuring that you understand your ROAS can be very important when trying to understand the overall profitability of a given marketing strategy or campaign.
+Understanding your ROAS can be very important when trying to understand the overall profitability of a given marketing strategy or campaign.

 Most advertising platforms employ a bidding strategy for their adverts.
-That means that multiple advertisers will be bidding on a keyword and the ones that is willing to pay the most will have their advert shown.
-Other factors such as the quality of the advert the click through also play a factor in this.
-But it is important to understand that you are in essence entering an automated auction when deploying your budget for adverts.
+That means that multiple advertisers will be bidding on a keyword, and the ones willing to pay the most will have their advert shown.
+Other factors like the quality of the advert and click-through rate also play a factor in this.
+But, it is important to understand that you are, in essence, entering an automated auction when deploying your budget for adverts.

 Using PPC for Search Engines